cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 key-robustness requirement may open the protocol to attacks, e.g., {{LGR20}}.)
-We remark that export_key for authentication or encryption requires no special properties from the authentication or encryption schemes as long as export_key is used only after the EnvU is validated, i.e., after the HMAC in RecoverCredentials passes verification.
+We remark that export_key for authentication or encryption requires no special properties from the authentication or encryption schemes as long as export_key is used only after the envU is validated, i.e., after the HMAC in RecoverCredentials passes verification.

 ## Configuration choice